earapanos/DataScienceExcercises/income_prevision/readme.md

 - Explore other machine learning algorithms (e.g., Random Forest, Gradient Boosting) for improved performance.
 - Implement the model in a real-time system for automated decision-making.

+## Streamlit
+- You can access the project on streamlit: